EQAR/deqar-docs/docs/institution_data.md

     - [European Qualification Framework](https://europa.eu/europass/en/europass-tools/european-qualifications-framework) (EQF) and
     - [International Standard Classification of Education](https://uis.unesco.org/en/topic/international-standard-classification-education-isced) (ISCED).

-    These are the qualification framework levels at which each higher education institution may award degrees or offer programmes at (for other providers).
+    These are the qualification framework levels at which each higher education institution may award degrees or offer programmes (for other providers).
 Note: if QF levels are provided, then *all* levels covered by the provider should be provided at the same time.

     In the CSV template, each level can be presented as ONE of the possible numbers OR words.
 Each additional level should be presented in a new column with the subsequent number in brackets (i.e. `[n+1]`).